roman-milk/roman-milk.github.io/robs-fortune.md

  "It wasn't anything Rob.
 It had nothing to do with my love for you."

  "One last time Marcy; what did you do for four hours with your pretend husband?
 I get an answer or I'm out of here."
-Report_Story #3